binduvasini/DFS/README.md

 ## Distributed File System

+### Main components:
+* Client
+* Controller
+* Storage Node

 ### Key features:
-#### Parallel retrievals:
+#### Parallel file retrievals:
-large files are split into multiple chunks.
+Large files are split into multiple chunks.
 Client applications retrieve these chunks in parallel.
 #### Interoperability:
-the DFS uses Google Protocol Buffers to serialize messages.
-This allows other applications to easily implement the wire format.
+The messages are serialized using Google Protocol Buffers, allowing other applications to easily implement the wire format.
 #### Fault tolerance:
-Detects and withstands two concurrent storage node failures and continue operating normally.
-It also recovers corrupted files.
+Concurrent storage node failures are detected and the system continues to operate normally.
+Corrupted files are also recovered.

-The implemention is done in java.
+The system is implemented in java.
 Communication between components are implemented via sockets.

-The components included are:

-* Controller
-* Storage Node
-* Client
+#### Client
+The client’s main functions include:

+* Breaking files into chunks, asking the Controller where to store them, and then sending them to the appropriate storage node(s).
+* Retrieving files in parallel.
+* Print out a list of files (retrieved from the Controller), and the total available disk space in the cluster (in GB).

 #### Controller
 The Controller is responsible for managing resources in the system, somewhat like an HDFS NameNode.
 When a new storage node joins the DFS, the first thing it does is contact the Controller.
 The Controller manages a few data structures: